 B. Collections of Information Employing Statistical Methods

-1. The objective of this survey is to estimate the number of U.S. citizens who travel to Canada and Mexico by land and who plan to apply for a passport as a result of the change in U.S. law and regulations requiring a passport for entry back into the U.S. Passport demand will be estimated based on a telephone survey of a representative sample of U.S. citizens in households, which will be selected principally from areas with the largest numbers of existing and prospective future land border crossers.
+1. The objective of this survey research is to estimate the overall demand for applications for passports and passport cards.
+For the Land Border Crossing Survey, the objective is to estimate the number of U.S. citizens who travel to Canada and Mexico by land and who plan to apply for a passport as a result of the change in U.S. law and regulations requiring a passport for entry back into the U.S. Passport demand will be estimated based on a telephone survey of a representative sample of U.S. citizens in households, which will be selected principally from areas with the largest numbers of existing and prospective future land border crossers.
 The potential respondent universe will consist of all U.S. citizens who live in a household and who have crossed back into the U.S. at the Canadian or Mexican border by land in the previous 12 months or plan to cross the border in the next 12 months.
 Within each such household, one adult U.S. citizen will be selected randomly to complete the survey.
 The 2007 LBC survey results indicated that approximately 33 million U.S. citizens cross a U.S. land border each year.

-Statistical procedures will be used for sampling and respondent selection.
-The proposed study will screen for households containing at least one person who is a U.S. citizen and has crossed the border in the previous twelve months or plans to cross the border in the next twelve months.
+Statistical procedures will be used for the focus group selection, the Land Border Crossing Survey, and Non-Responsive Bias Survey sampling and respondent selection.
+A focus group will be convened once per quarter.
+The proposed Land Border Crossing study will screen for households containing at least one person who is a U.S. citizen and has crossed the border in the previous twelve months or plans to cross the border in the next twelve months.
 As described above, we expect about 33 million U.S. citizens to cross the border in a 24-month period.
 Other U.S. citizens who do not meet these criteria may also plan to apply for passports, but these individuals are not considered within the scope of this survey as they are unlikely to be able to accurately forecast their future travel behavior.
 The estimate of the demand for passports will be based solely on demands from U.S. citizens with past experience or near-future intentions of making land border crossings.

 2. The following procedures will be employed for the collection of information.